Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 Today's hike: 6 miles.

-After an early breakfast, transfer to the Cusco airport for the flight to Lima.
-We will be met at the airport and transferred to a hotel in the residential district of Miraflores, where a day use room is available.
-After lunch, we are picked up at the hotel and taken on a sightseeing guided city tour of colonial and modern Lima.
-Highlights include Lima’s Cathedral, government palace in Plaza Mayor, San Francisco monastery, San Isidro, Miraflores and a scenic view of the coastline.
-Those departing tonight transfer to the airport and depart on homeward-bound flights.
+After breakfast, transfer to the Cusco airport for the flight to Lima.
+Upon arrival we are met at the airport and we continue on a sightseeing guided city tour of colonial and modern Lima.
+Highlights include Lima's Cathedral, government palace in Plaza Mayor, San Francisco monastery, San Isidro, Miraflores and a scenic view of the coastline.
+We end the tour at the restaurant for lunch and from there we go to check-in at the hotel in Miraflores, where a day-room is available.
+Those departing tonight have a day-room and a transfer to the airport in the evening and depart on homeward-bound flights.

 Meals: B, L.